jonfernandez12/FRIDAY_code_challenge/docs/technical/faced_problems.md

 # Faced problems

-The following section will cover the problems I have face during challenge implementation.
+The following section will cover the problems I have faced during challenge implementation.

 ## Multiple SSH keys on same machine
 1. To clone and interact with another github account, just create a new ssh-key: